lycheeverse/lycheeverse.github.io/usage/config.md

 timeout = 30
 ```

-## Default Configuration File
+## Default Location of the Configuration File

-The default configuration file is `./lychee.toml` and is used if no other configuration file is specified.
+`./lychee.toml` (in the current working directory) is used if no other configuration file is specified.
-Here is an example of the default configuration file.
+Here is an example of a configuration file.
 Please find the [latest version on Github](https://github.com/lycheeverse/lychee/blob/master/lychee.example.toml).

 ```toml